Quansight-Labs/ndindex/docs/slices.md

 These are the rules to keep in mind to understand how slices work.
 Each of these is explained in detail below.
-Many of the detailed descriptions below also outline several *wrong* rules which are bad ways of thinking about slices, which you may be tempted to think about as rules.
+Many of the detailed descriptions below also outline several *wrong* rules, which are bad ways of thinking about slices but which you may be tempted to think about as rules.
 The below 7 rules are always correct.

 In this document, "*nonnegative*" means $\geq 0$ and "*negative*" means $< 0$.